Classical Hollywood cinema: Devices

 The devices most inherent to classical Hollywood cinema are those of continuity editing.
 This includes the 180-degree rule, one of the major visual-spatial elements of continuity editing.
 The 180-degree rule keeps with the "photographed play" style by creating an imaginary 180-degree axis between the viewer and the shot, allowing viewers to clearly orient themselves within the position and direction of action in a scene.
 According to the 30-degree rule, cuts in the angle that the scene is viewed from must be significant enough for the viewer to understand the purpose of a change in perspective.
 Cuts that do not adhere to the 30-degree rule, known as jump cuts, are disruptive to the illusion of temporal continuity between shots.
 The 180-degree and 30-degree rules are elementary guidelines in filmmaking that preceded the official start of the classical era by over a decade, as seen in the pioneering 1902 French film A Trip to the Moon.
 Cutting techniques in classical continuity editing serve to help establish or maintain continuity, as in the cross cut, which establishes the concurrence of action in different locations.
 Jump cuts are allowed in the form of the axial cut, which does not change the angle of shooting at all, but has the clear purpose of showing a perspective closer or farther from the subject, and therefore does not interfere with temporal continuity.

 Systems

 Narrative logic

 Classical narration progresses always through psychological motivation, i.e., by the will of a human character and its struggle with obstacles towards a defined goal.
-This narrative element is commonly composed of a primary narrative (e.g. a romance) intertwined with a secondary narrative or narratives.
+This narrative element is commonly composed of a primary narrative (e.g. a romance) intertwined with a secondary narrative(s).
 This narrative is structured with an unmistakable beginning, middle and end, and generally there is a distinct resolution.
 Utilizing actors, events, causal effects, main points, and secondary points are basic characteristics of this type of narrative.
 The characters in classical Hollywood cinema have clearly definable traits, are active, and very goal oriented.
 They are causal agents motivated by psychological rather than social concerns.
 The narrative is a chain of cause and effect with causal agents – in classical style, events do not occur randomly.